SomeTroglodyte/Scratchpad/Unciv-notes/Working in the IDE and Contributing.md

 This needs to be done only once.

 * Make sure your local master is marked current.
 If not, do a checkout.
 * Always do `VCS->Git->Fetch` if you want to make sure your local IDE's knowledge is up to date with the world out on github.
+In my experience, this will not reliably show whether you are behind ([WIP](#wip)).
+Going to your fork on github will show a correct "This branch is X commits behind yairm210:master" message - the following pull/push procedure still applies.
 * For a visual representation, hit `Alt-9` (not Alt-F9) to have the 'Git' tool pane open in the lower right (assuming you did not customize your IDE too far), then make sure that `Log` is selected on the upper edge of that tool's pane.
 See commit names and colored lines?
 Good.
 Look for the yellow tag, that's where you "are" relative to what your `fetched` set of `remotes` knows about commits.

 So the goal now is to get that yellow tag to the top and the corresponding code into your online and local master branches ("master" and "origin/master" in your branches popup)